waa/baculabackupreport/README.md

 ![AVFeatures-20220206_163456](https://user-images.githubusercontent.com/108133/152706741-cba5cc49-58ae-4f37-b7cc-6ccb599f38c4.png)

 #### Screenshot ten:
-If enabled, a new virus summary can be appended to the email, and you can also send a separate "Virus Report" email to a different '-a <avemail>' email address.
-The default is to send the Virus report to the same email address as the main report.
+If enabled, a new virus summary can be appended to the job report email, and you can also send a separate "Virus Report" email to a different '-a <avemail>' email address.
+The default is to send the Virus Report to the same email address as the jobs report.
 The image below shows a sample of the Virus Report email.
-The text in the body of the Virus Report email is the same text that would be appended to the jobs report if that feature is enabled.
+The text in the body of the Virus Report email is the same text that would be appended to the jobs report if that feature is also enabled.
 ![AVEmailReport-20220206_165223](https://user-images.githubusercontent.com/108133/152706957-f2838179-cb91-4e31-b360-80fe7bee44c0.png)